E. W. Everson

 Everson served as a justice of the peace for 16 years prior to his election to the North Dakota state legislature.
 He served in the North Dakota House of Representatives for three terms (1912, 1914 and 1916) representing the 16th District (Griggs and Steele counties).
 He was later a founder and two term President of the North Dakota Independent Voters Association which was formed in 1918.
-From 1923–1928, he operated a general store in partnership with Oscar Gilbertson, who was his son-in-law.
+From 1923 to 1928, he operated a general store in partnership with Oscar Gilbertson, who was his son-in-law.
 He died at his home in 1931.
 His funeral was conducted at St. Olaf Lutheran Church Church in Walum.